UniversalDependencies/docs/_egy/index.md

 ## Treebanks

-There is [1](../treebanks/egy-comparison.html) Egyptian UD treebank:
+There is a single Egyptian UD treebank:

   * [Egyptian-UJaen](../treebanks/egy_ujaen/index.html)